sanathkumarbs/data-structures/README.md

-# data-structures
+# Data Structures
-Data Structures and their implementations
+Data Structures and their implementations in Python

+## Contents
+1. Linked Lists